 Bob noted that it took him a week or two to get back into the swing of things with voicing Dug since he was a little rusty.
 Ed Asner’s return as Carl is flawless and he doesn’t sound any different than he did in 2009.
 All of Ed’s dialogue was recorded fresh for this project.

-Russell makes an appearance in an episode as well, but of course, the original vocal actor, Jordan Nagai, is much older now.
-So, the editing team went through the original and unused dialogue from Up and were able to find lines to include “new-old” dialogue.
+Russell also makes an appearance in an episode, but of course, the original vocal actor, Jordan Nagai, is much older now.
+So, the editing team went through Up‘s original and unused dialogue and found lines to include “new-old” dialogue.

 - The design of Carl and Dug’s new house was modeled after Bob’s Grandmother’s real home.
 Their street address is 333, which is also the same number as his Grandma’s house.
 (As a side note, Carl and Ellie’s address was 18 in Up, which is the same as Bob’s other Grandparents’ home — how cool is that?!)